CodeBullet-Community/BulletBot/docs/Setup-Guides/Production/Linux-Prod-Setup-Guide.md

 #### 5.3 Webhooks

-Prior to BulletBot v1.2.11, if you wanted to use webhooks, you would have to manually edit `bot-config.json` and replace `[ip address or domain name]` with your system's public IP Address or domain name.
-All releases starting from and after v1.2.11, will automatically add your system's IP Address to the config file.

-* Please note that if your public IP Address is not static, it will not be possible to use webhooks.
-* By default, webhooks use port 8000 on your system.
+By default, webhooks run on port 8000.
 So if you have a firewall running, make sure that you open port 8000.
+Please note that if your public IP Address is not static, it will not be possible to use webhooks.

 ## Setting Up MongoDB